Hebrews

 ~ ~ ~ ~ ~ ~

-Such is the heavenly seen.
+Such is the heavenly scene.

 And by it the writer of Hebrews is trying to persuade the

-Hebrew Christians to take their eyes off the temple, off the sacrifice,
+Hebrew Christians to take their eyes off the temple, off the sacrifice, off the

-off the ritual, and onto the person of Christ.
+rituals, and onto the person of Christ.

-As verse 3 says,he is trying to get them to "consider him that endured such
+As verse 3 says, he is trying to get them to "consider him that endured such

-contradiction of sinners against himself"
+contradiction of sinners against himself."

 ~ ~ ~ ~ ~ ~

-The chapter ends with a warning in V25.
+The chapter ends with a warning in V 25.

-To those Hebrews who were familiar with the
+To those Hebrews who were familiar with the claims of

-ye refuse not him that speaketh.
-For if they escaped not who refused him
+that ye refuse not him that speaketh.
+For if they

-that spake on earth, much more shall not we escape, if we turn away from him
+more shall not we escape, if we turn away from him that speaketh from heaven.”

-These Hebrews understood, from their own Jewish
+These Hebrews understood, from their own Jewish history,

-history, the seriousness of rejecting God's Law.
+the seriousness of rejecting God's Law.

 What would be His indignation with those who refused His